0x9ONU/Obsidian-Notes/Foundations of Design 2/Week 4/FOD 2 Week 4 - Day 2.md

 - What happens if someone does not complete their assigned work?
 - What happens is someone completes MORE than their assigned work?

-# Purchasing - RUles for using the cards
+# Purchasing - Rules for using the cards

 - Any team member can make pruchases with the card
 - DOn't use the card for non-proejct purchases
 - Save all receipts in your team envelope

-#comebacklater